 “I would like to be a part of your group!”

 Those statements are just a few of the many received from individuals who’ve reached out and expressed their interest in getting more involved with Cop Block.
 Perhaps you are now wondering the same.
 This page exists to provide an answer, indirect as it may initially seem.
-You see, Cop Block doesn’t have a membership process per se – it’s more of an idea than an institution.
+You see, Cop Block doesn’t have a membership process per se (although, you can becoma a part of the Cop Block Network)- it’s more of an idea than an institution.

 If you agree that badges don’t grant extra rights and you abstain from actions that initiate force, you’re welcome to consider yourself part of Cop Block.
 Get involved in whatever capacity is of most interest to you.
 Use or modify any content, flyers or graphics found on the site – you don’t need to ask permission.

 One of the quickest and easiest ways you can help is to spread content that you think sound, whether it be a blog post, videos, podcast, Tweet, or something else.
 As the ideas are spread from you to those in your network, some will check it out, and some of them may choose to share as well.
 In the aggregate, this can have a significant, paradigm-shifting impact, one mind at a time.
 Cop Block content can be found at http://CopBlock.org, http://Twitter.com/CopBlock, http://Facebook.com/CopBlock, http://YouTube.com/TheCopBlock